Title

 Republic Act No. 229 prohibits cockfighting, horse racing, and jai-alai on December 30th to honor national hero Jose Rizal, with violators facing penalties and mayors potentially being suspended from office for one month.

-Cockfighting, horse racing, and jai-alai are prohibited on December 30 each year.
+It prohibits cockfighting, horse racing, and jai-alai on the thirtieth day of December of each year.

-The mayor of each municipality and chartered city is responsible for creating the committee.
+The mayor of each municipality and chartered city is required to create the committee.

-The committee may seek assistance and cooperation from any government department, bureau, office, agency, or local civic and educational institutions.
+The mayor serves as chairman and the committee is empowered to seek assistance and cooperation from any government department, bureau, office, agency, instrumentality, and from local civic and educational institutions.

-The raising of the Philippine flag at half mast on all vessels and public buildings.
+Raising the Philippine flag at half mast in all vessels and public buildings.

-A fine not exceeding two hundred pesos, or imprisonment not exceeding six months, or both.
+A fine not exceeding PHP 200, or imprisonment not exceeding six months, or both, at the discretion of the court.

-The mayor faces an additional punishment of suspension from office for one month.
+Yes.
+If the violator is the mayor, an additional punishment of suspension from office for one month is imposed.

-The president, director, or any other official responsible for the violation shall be held criminally liable.
+Criminal liability devolves upon the president, director, or other official responsible for the violation.

 Analyze Cases Smarter, Faster